djanowski/batch/README.markdown

 -----------

 Say you have a thousand images to process.
-You write a script, fire it and go to bed, only to realize the morning after that and exception was raised and the script was aborted.
+You write a script, fire it and go to bed, only to realize the morning after that an exception was raised and the script was aborted.
 Well, no more frustration: now you can use Batch to make sure your script continues working despite those exceptions, and you can now get a nice report to read while you drink your morning coffee.